adamhatton/pp1-wedding-band/README.md

 To deploy the live site, the following steps were taken:

 1. Go to github.com
-2. Login to my github account
+2. Login to my GitHub account
 3. Select the relevant repository from my repository list:

 ![repository screenshot](docs/screenshots/deploy-repositories.jpg)